centrifuge/pod/README.md

 `go-centrifuge` is the go implementation of the Centrifuge OS interacting with the peer to peer network and our Ethereum smart contracts.

 **Getting help:** Head over to our developer documentation at [developer.centrifuge.io](http://developer.centrifuge.io) to learn how to setup a node and interact with it.
+If you have any questions, feel free to join our [slack channel](https://join.slack.com/t/centrifuge-io/shared_invite/enQtNDYwMzQ5ODA3ODc0LTU4ZjU0NDNkOTNhMmUwNjI2NmQ2MjRiNzA4MGIwYWViNTkxYzljODU2OTk4NzM4MjhlOTNjMDAwNWZkNzY2YWY)

 **DISCLAIMER:** The code released here presents a very early alpha version that should not be used in production and has not been audited.
 Use this at your own risk.